-Note: For anaplastic thyroid cancer, refer to the Medical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions.
-For acute myeloid leukemia, refer to the Medical Policy titled Molecular Oncology Testing for Hematologic Cancer Diagnosis, Prognosis, and Treatment Decisions.
+Note: For anaplastic thyroid cancer, refer to the Medical Policy titled Molecular Oncology Testing for Solid Tumor Cancer Diagnosis, Prognosis, and Treatment Decisions (for Kentucky Only).
+For acute myeloid leukemia, refer to the Medical Policy titled Molecular Oncology Testing for Hematological Cancer Diagnosis, Prognosis, and Treatment Decisions (for Kentucky Only).